manos/bitbar_ethereum_wallet_balances/README.md

 ## Usage
 Edit the script to input your specific WALLET\_ADDRESSES - the ones provides are random.
+Also, TICKERS can be changed to quote the ones you care about.
 You may also need to update the path to python3 on the first line...